||Distracted Driving, Talking & Texting

 New York prohibits all drivers from using portable electronic devices.

-Illegal activity includes holding an electronic device and:
+Illegal activity includes holding a portable electronic device and:

 - Composing, sending, reading, accessing, browsing, transmitting, saving, or retrieving electronic data such as e-mail, text messages, or webpages